Izodine/filemaker-data-api/README.md

         .build();
 ```

-Optionally, you can pass an FmScript object through the setScriptParams() httpMethod.
+Optionally, you can pass an FmScript object through the setScriptParams() method.

 For example: